H-Freax/h-freax.github.io/content/en/authors/admin/_index.md

 ### Lucas
 <img alt="Lucas" height="100px" src="img/lucas.png" width="100px"/>
-Lucas is a very self-important cat.
-Although he looks unhappy most days, he actually loves to be pampered.
-Every day, he makes sure to find time to come to me for cuddles and pets.
+Lucas may seem a little serious, but don’t be fooled!
+He’s actually quite the pampered cat and loves attention.
+Even with his perpetually unimpressed look, he always makes time for cuddles and affection every day.

 ### Cookie
 <img alt="Cookie" height="100px" src="img/cookie.png" width="100px"/>
-Cookie is a dog that's extremely attached to her owner.
-She loves following me around and seems like she can't be apart from me at all.
-Cookie has a cheerful personality and is always smiling, giving off a happy vibe.
-She seems like she's happy 25 hours a day!
+Cookie is my constant companion—she can’t stand being apart from me!
+With her cheerful personality and always-smiling face, she radiates happiness.
+It feels like Cookie is joyful every single moment, like she’s living in a world with 25 hours of happiness each day!

-Thank you for visiting my page.
-Let's make something great together!
+**Thank you for visiting my page.
+Let's make something great together!**